Abir-Tx/fedcmp/README.md

 # fedcmp

 A repo to show the visual comparison between different federated learning algorithms.
+This is the official repo for our paper on An Analysis of **Personalized Federated Learning Algorithms with an Improvement of Intuitive Protected Model Training**

 ## Algorithms planned to be implemented